massalabs/massa-docs/web3-dev/massa-web3.rst

 Use the private key that the node-client gave you when calling `wallet_generate_secret_key`.
-This wallet also needs to have some Massa tokens, so it must appear in `massa-node/base_config/initial_ledger.json` before running the node with `cd massa-node && cargo run --features sandbox` in `massa <https://github.com/massalabs/massa>`_ directory.
+This wallet also needs to have some Massa coins, so it must appear in `massa-node/base_config/initial_ledger.json` before running the node with `cd massa-node && cargo run --features sandbox` in `massa <https://github.com/massalabs/massa>`_ directory.